pct-code/scalewiz/doc/index.md

 Use the 'Devices' dropdown boxes to select the serial ports the pumps are connected to.
 Clicking the 'Devices' label will refresh the devices list.

 Use the 'Test Type' radio buttons to choose the appropriate test type.
-This property cannot be changed later.
+This property cannot be changed once the test begins.

 ### Blanks
 If you are running a blank, enter a name for it.
 This cannot be changed later.
 The 'Notes' property may be changed later.